AllieKatW/Discord-TV-Guide-Bot/README.md

     *Replace placeholder values with your actual IDs and paths.*

 *   **`schedule.js`:** Edit the file named `schedule.js` in the project root and define your TV schedule.
 Use the 24-hour format (HH:MM) and days (0=Sunday, 1=Monday, ..., 6=Saturday).
+*   You can also add images to be posted after the message or use Custom Messages for things like trivia or promotional posts.
     ```javascript
     // schedule.js
     const schedule = {